 Lynch syndrome — also known as hereditary non-polyposis colorectal cancer — is the most common hereditary form of colorectal cancer.
-In the United States, about 140,000 new cases of colorectal cancer are diagnosed each year and approximately 3 to 5% of these cancers are caused by Lynch syndrome.
+In the United States, about 150,000 new cases of colorectal cancer are diagnosed each year and approximately 3 to 5% of these cancers are caused by Lynch syndrome.
 It’s estimated that 1 in 300 people may be carriers of the altered gene responsible for Lynch syndrome.

-Individuals with Lynch syndrome have a 50 to 80 percent lifetime risk of developing colorectal cancer compared to 2% in the general population.
-Women with Lynch syndrome also carry a 40-60 percent lifetime risk of developing endometrial cancer.
+Individuals with Lynch syndrome have a 20-60 percent lifetime risk of developing colorectal cancer compared to 2% in the general population.
+Women with Lynch syndrome also carry a 20-60 percent lifetime risk of developing endometrial cancer.

-In addition to higher colorectal and endometrial cancer risk, individuals with Lynch syndrome also carry an increased risk of developing cancers of the stomach, small intestine, pancreas, liver, gallbladder ducts, upper urinary tract, brain, and skin.
+In addition to higher colorectal and endometrial cancer risk, individuals with Lynch syndrome also carry an increased risk of developing cancers of the stomach, small intestine, pancreas, bile ducts, upper urinary tract, brain, and skin.
 Women with the syndrome also have a higher risk for ovarian cancer.

 What causes Lynch syndrome?